silveruby/silveruby.github.io/_posts/2014-09-05-happiness-in-noble-silence.md

 ---
 layout: post
 title: Happiness in Noble Silence
-categories: spiritual
+category: spiritual
-tags: buddhism, retreat
+tags: buddhism retreat
 ---

 Last weekend, I went to the [Won Dharma Center in upstate New York](http://www.wondharmacenter.org/) for a Labor Day weekend retreat.
 My friend and I drove to the center on Friday afternoon and arrived just in time for dinner.
 There were a mix of people in the dinning hall, the young and the old, all ready to partake in a 3-days meditation.
 As I sat in the dinning hall, I felt gentle and welcoming energy from everyone and quickly settled with the surrounding.